kokizzu/lexid/README.md

 ## Difference with XID

-- have locks, so by default only utilize single core performance (unless using OO version)
+- have locks, so by default only utilize single core performance (unless using OO version to spawn multiple instance with different server/process/thread id)
 - 256x more uniqueness generated id per sec guaranteed: 4 billion vs 16 million
 - configurable (length, separator, server/process/thread id)
 - same or less length for string representation (depends on your configuration)